Development and Validation of Interatomic Potential for Sc and Al-Sc Alloys: Thermodynamics, Solidification, and Intermetallic Ordering: Results and Discussion

 where $x_{\mathrm{Sc}}$ is the scandium mole fraction.
 These equations quantitatively reproduce the strong exothermic character of mixing, with a minimum $\Delta H_{\mathrm{mix}} = -32.7~\mathrm{kJ/mol}$ at $x_{\mathrm{Sc}} \approx 0.49$.

 Panel~(a) of Fig.~\ref{fig:liquid-enthalpy} shows the partial molar enthalpies of Al ($\Delta \bar{H}_{\mathrm{Al}}$) and Sc ($\Delta \bar{H}_{\mathrm{Sc}}$) obtained from the present 2NN-MD simulations at 1873~K (orange lines) in comparison with the IAS model (black solid and dashed lines).
 The results capture the strong asymmetry between $\Delta \bar{H}_{\mathrm{Al}}$ and $\Delta \bar{H}_{\mathrm{Sc}}$, consistent with the calorimetric findings of Shevchenko~\textit{et~al.}\,\cite{shevchenko2014thermodynamic} and earlier studies by Batalin~\textit{et~al.}\,\cite{Batalin1985}, Litovskii~\textit{et~al.}\,\cite{litovskii1986enthalpies}, and Zviadadze~\textit{et~al.}\,\cite{zviadadze1982thermodynamics}.
-A slight discrepancy appears on the Al-rich side for $\Delta \bar{H}_{\mathrm{Sc}}$, where small oscillations arise from limited configuration sampling and short MD averaging times in relatively small supercells.
-Such fluctuations are common in MD studies of metallic melts.
-In the Mg–Al system analyzed by Kim ~\textit{et~al.}\,\cite{kim2009atomistic} and do not alter the overall thermodynamic trends or the accuracy of the potential.
-Figure 2(b) compares the temperature-dependent $\Delta H_{\mathrm{mix}}$ predicted by 2NN-MD (1500–1873~K) with the IAS model and prior CALPHAD assessments by Cacciamani~\textit{et~al.}\,\cite{cacciamani1999thermodynamic}.
-The excellent agreement around the experimental minimum validates that the present interatomic potential reliably captures the exothermic nature of mixing and the strong negative deviation from ideal-solution behavior in high-temperature Al–Sc liquids.
+A slight discrepancy appears on the Al-rich side for $\Delta \bar{H}_{\mathrm{Sc}}$, where small oscillations arise from the limited number of Sc atoms contributing to the ensemble average in these dilute configurations.
+These fluctuations are common in MD studies of metallic melts and reflect sampling noise rather than true thermodynamic behavior.
+Similar behavior was reported in the Mg--Al system analyzed by Kim \textit{et~al.}\,\cite{kim2009atomistic}.
+These oscillations do not alter the overall thermodynamic trends or the accuracy of the potential.
+Figure~2(b) compares the temperature-dependent $\Delta H_{\mathrm{mix}}$ predicted by 2NN-MD (1500--1873~K) with the IAS model and prior CALPHAD assessments by Cacciamani \textit{et~al.}\,\cite{cacciamani1999thermodynamic}.
+The excellent agreement near the experimental minimum confirms that the present interatomic potential reliably captures the exothermic nature of mixing and the strong negative deviation from ideal-solution behavior in high-temperature Al--Sc liquids.